Little Food Pantry Project

 As part of their plan, we posted their letters to online community forums to gather the information we need before moving forward with planning and construction.
 They also wrote a letter to the Mayor to inquire about building regulations on city property and hand delivered to the Post Office.

 Little Food Pantries provide immediate, stigma-free access to food and essential items—available 24/7, right within neighborhoods.
 As more people in our community experience economic challenges and rising costs of living, these accessible resources become even more vital.
 Port Townsend is home to many different socioeconomic backgrounds, all coexisting within the same beautiful landscapes we share.
 The Little Food Pantry project creates a simple, meaningful way for neighbors across these varied experiences to support one another.
-By encouraging people to contribute what they can—whether by stocking a pantry or sharing items they no longer need—the project helps nurture connection, awareness, and a spirit of mutual care within our community.
+By encouraging people to contribute what they can- whether by stocking a pantry or sharing items they no longer need- the project helps nurture connection, awareness, and a spirit of mutual care within our community.

 This project is a prime example of why project-based learning is incredibly valuable and meaningful, giving students the chance to connect their academic work with real community needs.
 This type of work gives students the opportunity to engage in real-world problem solving, learn about civic responsibility and see firsthand that their ideas can create meaningful and lasting change.
+Throughout this project, we developed a deeper understanding of food insecurity, compassion, and effective communication through letter writing, newspaper contributions, and radio programming.
+We also built practical skills related to Jefferson Transit, including reading schedules, understanding routes, and applying time-telling in real-world contexts.
+In addition, we fostered community engagement and awareness while gaining experience in fundraising and collaborative teamwork.